crazy-complete/crazy-complete/documentation.md

 - *optional\_arg* (optional): Indicates if the option's argument is optional (default: false)
 - *complete* (optional): Defines the method used to provide possible completions for this option.
 If not set, the option does not take an argument.
 Use `["none"]` if the option accepts an argument but no specific completion method applies
 - *multiple\_option* (optional): Indicates whether an option can be suggested multiple times (true or false, default: false)
+- *final* (optional): The final parameter indicates that no further options are shown after this one if it is passed on commandline.
+Mostly used for --help and --version (default: false)
 - *group* (optional): Add this option into the specified group.
 Multiple flags from the same group cannot be completed at once.
 Useful for mutually exclusive flags
 - *when* (optional): Only enable this option if CONDITION evaluates to true